StevenMDixon/IJScript/Tips.md

 ## :arrow_right: Functions

-Arrow Functions will serve as the base of our IJS experience.
+Arrow Functions or Lambda Functions will serve as the base of our IJS experience.

 ```JavaScript
 const example =()=>()